awsdocs/amazon-eks-user-guide/doc_source/fargate-pod-configuration.md

 ## Fargate Storage<a name="fargate-storage"></a>

-When provisioned, each pod running on Fargate receives the following storage\.
+When provisioned, each pod running on Fargate receives 10 GB of container image layer storage\.
 Pod storage is ephemeral\.
 After a pod stops, the storage is deleted\.
-+ 10 GB of container image layer storage\.
-+ An additional 4 GB for volume mounts\.